Skip to content

 • GRE: ~163+ Verbal, ~161+ Quantitative

 Students have been admitted with scores in the 700–710 range when other parts of the application were exceptional.
-Students with scores above 750 are not automatically advantaged over students in the 720–740 range — at that level, the test stops being the deciding variable.
+Students with scores above 750 are not automatically advantaged over students in the 720–740 range.
+At that level, the test stops being the deciding variable.

 GPA